ByteStorm: a multi-step data-driven approach for Tropical Cyclones detection and tracking: Materials

 \subsubsection{International Best Tracks Archive for Climate Stewardship}

-The International Best Tracks Archive for Climate Stewardship (IBTrACS) \citep{knapp2010} provides the most accurate global archive of historical TCs center records.
+The International Best Tracks Archive for Climate Stewardship (IBTrACS) \citep{knapp2010} provides the most accurate global archive of historical TC records.
 It integrates observations from 12 meteorological agencies at a 3-hourly temporal resolution and is gridded at a spatial resolution of $0.1^{\circ} \times 0.1^{\circ}$.
 The dataset also includes TC intensity metrics (e.g., wind speed), observation timestamps, and metadata such as the nature of the storm (e.g., Tropical, Extra Tropical, Disturbance Storm, etc.).
-Although IBTrACS extends back to 1841, this study focuses on the 1980-2023 period, discarding earlier records due to limited satellite coverage and excluding most recent entries that may still undergo post-processing and reanalyses, potentially compromising data reliability \citep{ibtracs_doc2019}.
+Although IBTrACS extends back to 1841, in this study we focus on the 1980-2022 period, discarding earlier records due to limited satellite coverage and excluding most recent entries that may still undergo post-processing and reanalyses, potentially compromising data reliability \citep{ibtracs_doc2019}.